On the van der Waerden numbers w(2;3,t): Introduction

-Local-search based incomplete algorithms (see Ubcsat-suite \cite{ubcsat}) are generally faster (as they try to find a satisfying assignment as fast as possible when we can control the heuristic, number of iterations, runs, and several other parameters) than a DPLL-like algorithm, but may fail to deliver a satisfying assignment when there exists one.
-A good partition is a proof of a lower bound for a certain van der Waerden number irrespective of its means of achievement.
-So incomplete algorithms are handy for obtaining good partitions and improving lower bounds of van der Waerden numbers.
+Local-search based incomplete algorithms (see Ubcsat-suite \cite{ubcsat}) are generally faster than a DLL-like algorithm in finding a satisfying assignment (on such combinatorial problems), and this is also the case for the instances of this article.
+However they may fail to deliver a satisfying assignment when there exists one, and they can not prove unsatisfiability.
+If they succeed on our instances, then they deliver a good partition, and thus a lower bound for a certain van der Waerden number.
+So such incomplete algorithms are used for obtaining good partitions and improving lower bounds of van der Waerden numbers.
 When they fail to improve the lower bound any further, we need to turn to a complete algorithm.